 Parents/guardians are asked to familiarize themselves and to ensure that their child understands all of the information contained in this Student/Parent Handbook.
-Parents/guardians and students over age 8 must sign the form below
+Parents/guardians and students must sign the form below

 We have read and understood all statements and provisions set forth in the Student/Parent Handbook.